Occupational Therapy Assistant (A.A.S.)

 This growing need for occupational therapy assistants can be attributed to a growing elderly population as well as continued treatment for young adults and children with developmental disabilities.

 PTC’s program provides the training you’ll need to succeed in this challenging, rewarding field.

+Admission: Acceptance into Piedmont Technical College’s OTA program is competitive and is limited to 24 students to begin fall semester.
+See the college calendar or website for application dates.
 To become eligible to apply for the Occupational Therapy Assistant program, applicants must complete the following:

 - Complete the following courses (minimum “C” grade required):

 - MAT 120

 - Minimum grade point average for the above coursework of 2.5.
 A GPA calculator can be found on the college website.

 - Completion of 20 hours of observations in at least two different occupational therapy settings.

 - Completion of TEAS test in reading and math.

 Students are required to maintain a current American Heart Association “Basic Life Support” certification throughout the major studies courses.